 Rule Reference: §809.51(a)(2)(G)

-If a transfer between workforce areas occurs, the receiving Board must communicate with the originating Board to determine the customer’s eligibility period and and must work with the parent to locate an eligible provider.
-All case changes in TWIST must be completed and a new Program Detail reflecting the new residence address must be completed.
+If a transfer between workforce areas occurs, the receiving Board must communicate with the originating Board to determine the customer’s eligibility period and PSoC and must work with the parent to locate an eligible provider.
+All case and address changes must be completed in the child care case management system.
 This must occur even if the child care provider remains the same.

-Boards must ensure that child care contractors document transfers between Boards and any associated case changes in TWIST Counselor Notes.
+Boards must ensure that child care contractors document transfers between Boards and any associated case changes in the child care case management system.

 D-1006.a: Parent Share of Cost and Transfers between Local Workforce Development Areas

-Boards must be aware that the may not increase from the amount assessed at the beginning of the customer’s 12-month eligibility period.
-However, if a move results in a decrease in the family income (and/or increase in family size), which would place the family in a lower range, then the must be reduced.
+Boards must be aware that the PSoC may not increase from the amount assessed at the beginning of the customer’s 12-month eligibility period.
+However, if a move results in a decrease in the family income (and/or increase in family size), which would place the family in a lower PSoC range, then the PSoC must be reduced.

-Boards must ensure that any adjustments to the related to a transfer between workforce areas are documented in TWIST Counselor Notes.
+Boards must ensure that any adjustments to the PSoC related to a transfer between workforce areas are documented in the child care case management system.

-Boards must be aware that if a parent adds a child to care after transferring to a new workforce area, the assigned for the new child in care must be based on the receiving Board’s sliding fee scale.
-Additionally, if a child is removed from care after a Board-to-Board transfer, the new for the remaining children in care will be based on the receiving Board’s sliding fee scale, if that amount is lower than the original before the removal of the child from .
+Boards must be aware that if a parent adds a child to care after transferring to a new workforce area, the PSoC assigned for the new child in care must be based on the receiving Board’s PSoC sliding fee scale.
+Additionally, if a child is removed from care after a Board-to-Board transfer, the new PSoC for the remaining children in care will be based on the receiving Board’s PSoC sliding fee scale, if that amount is lower than the original PSoC before the removal of the child from CCS.

 D-1006.b: Verification of Changes Related to Transfers between Local Workforce Development Areas

 Receiving Boards must ensure that case changes resulting from a customer’s relocation are documented and verified.
+Functionality in the child care case management system will allow Boards to copy over the relevant eligibility information and documentation; staff members should review the information to ensure the copy of data was completed.

 For residency information, verbal attestation from the customer is acceptable for the transfer to a new workforce area.
 If the parent’s employment has not changed, verbal attestation of continuing employment and that income remains below 85 percent of SMI is also acceptable.